November 30th

 Meaning of the subhAShita:

-People who only talk don't achieve much.
+People who just talk will not achieve much.
 Thundering clouds do not shower, (and) dense showering clouds do not thunder!

 Commentary:

-Only speech doesn't accomplish much.
+Simply talking will not accomplish much.
 Just as the clouds that thunder don't shower, people that only talk don't get much done.
-The dense dark clouds that quench the thirst of the earth do not make noise (thunder).
+The dense dark clouds that truly quench the thirst of the earth do not make noise (thunder).
 Instead, they silently do their job, showering their cool waters on Mother Earth.
 They do not expect applause from the world for their deeds either.
-They do their job and in due course, literally lose themselves.
+They do their job and in due course, literally and figuratively, lose themselves.
 They sacrifice themselves completely for the benefit of the world.
 Yet, they'll continue to do their deeds without much ado!

 Such should be our deeds as well.
 There's no point in blowing our own trumpets regarding our achievements.